 The initial term of Mr. Kempa's employment agreement is from August 31, 2018 through December 31, 2021, which will automatically renew each anniversary of December 31, 2021 thereafter for additional one-year terms unless either we or Mr. Kempa gives notice of nonrenewal within 60 days prior to the end of the term.
-The agreement provides for a minimum annual base target number of RSUs being determined by multiplying the number of RSUs by the closing price of an ordinary share of our Company on the applicable date of award.
-At least 60% of each such award is contractually required to be subject to performance-based vesting requirements that will be determined by our Compensation Committee.
+The agreement provides for a minimum annual base salary of \$700,000, subject to annual review, an annual cash performance incentive in an amount to be determined by our Compensation Committee, long-term equity incentive compensation as determined by our Compensation Committee, and participation in the benefit plans and programs generally available to other similarly situated executives, including an executive medical plan.
+He is also entitled to a \$1,200 monthly car allowance.